Understanding CE Marking Directives: Three common confusions with CE Marking

 - Manufactured for one's own use.
-Some directives however covers products manufactured for own use in its scope (e.g. LVD, Machinery)
+Some directives however cover products manufactured for their own use in its scope (e.g. LVD, Machinery)

 - Bought by a consumer in a third country while physically present in that country and brought by the consumer into the EU for the personal use of that person

 - Transferred from the manufacturer in a third country to an authorized representative in the Union whom the manufacturer has engaged to ensure that the product complies with the harmonization legislation

 - Introduced from a third country in the EU customs territory in transit, placed in free zones, warehouses, temporary storage, or other special customs procedures (temporary admission or inward processing)